dqops/dqo/docs/checks/column/text/text-parsable-to-integer-percent.md

 # text parsable to integer percent data quality checks

-Column-level check that ensures that the percentage of texts that are parsable to integer in the monitored column does not fall below set thresholds.
+A column-level check that ensures that the percentage of text values that are parsable to integer in the monitored column does not fall below set thresholds.

 ___